Overview of Vampire: The Eternal Struggle

 Blood Hunt: The act of burning a vampire that committed diablerie.
 A referendum is conducted to see if a blood hunt is called.

-Burn: Discard.
+Burn: Move a card in play to the ash heap.
 A burned card goes to its owner's ash heap.
 A burned counter or token is returned to the blood bank.

 Capacity: The maximum number of blood counters a vampire can have.
 It is also a relative measure of the vampire's age.